sayamss/ITEM-CATALOG-APP/README.md

 - [Vagrant]("https://www.vagrantup.com/")
 - [Virtual box 14]("https://www.virtualbox.org/wiki/Downloads")

-## Go to http://console.developers.google.com/ and setup your account
-1. Create a project
-2. Go the the credentials page
-3. click on create credentials and then ouath client id
-4. Add Authorized Javascript origins - http://localhost:5000/
-5. Add Authorized redirect URLs - http://localhost:5000/home
-6. Click on download JSON
-7. Copy the JSON file to the /catalog folder and rename it to 'client.json'
-8. Copy your Client id given by google and paste it in the login.html file on line 26

 # Installation Process
 1. Install both Vagrant and Virtual box
 2. Clone the full-stack-vm-master file you downloaded